IoT bike

-Better bike lanes thanks to app data
+Better cycle paths thanks to app data

 Cell phone sensors provide facts and figures